mhmd97z/cs798-course-project/README.md

 - RC: [RAN Control] This service model allows RIC to gather cells (PCI) and neighbor relationship.
   - SD-RAN project provides the **onos-pci** xApp to demonstrate this service model.
 This xApp provides access to PCI resources through **onos-cli** command-line interface.
 It allows the collection of data related to PCI and PCI conflicts.
 This xApp is also capable of detecting and resolving PCI conflicts using built-in algorithms.
 - MHO: [Mobile Handover] This service model handles all mobile handover procedure-related operations.
 This service model allows collection of signal metric data for UEs and RRC state change data.
 It also allows control signalling for initiating mobile handover procedures.
-  - The **onos-mho** xApp runs over this service model and serves as a sample use case for this service model
+  - The **onos-mho** xApp runs over this service model and serves as a sample use case for this service model.
 - RSM: [RAN Slicing Management] This service model allows creating, updating and deleting RAN slices
   - SD-RAN project provides a simple xApp **onos-rsm** that runs over this service model.
 This app allows creating, updating and deleting RAN slices through a command-line interface.
 User is also capable of specifying a UE to a slice through the command line.
 This xApp would also store and update the topology and UE properties related to RAN slicing operations using **onos-topo** and **onos-uenib** accordingly.